bianchi-ed/Twitch-chat-for-Discord/README.md

 $ node index.js
 ```

-If everything goes as expected you should be receiving the text from the twitch chat on target discord channel:
+If everything goes as expected you should be receiving messages from twitch's chat on target discord channel, as here:

 ![image](https://github.com/bianchi-ed/Twitch-chat-for-Discord/assets/134458207/04d5dd92-9a5f-4af3-960f-a395ca0b8a05)